philmikejones/beginning-mapping/handout.md

 Just as when we are summarising non--spatial data, it is important to think about the most appropriate way to share our data.
 It might be appropriate to plot the mean number of females in each area (instead of the total), but it would be odd to plot the total life expectancy of all females.

-Both of these examples are aggregated from the individual people in that area; we could just as easily aggregate observations of other subjects.
+Both of theese examples (mean life expectancy of females; total number of females) are aggregated from the individual people in that area; we could just as easily aggregate observations of other subjects.
 Figure \ref{house-price-3d} shows the mean house price by local authority district (LAD).
 Here the price of each property sale is the unit of observation.